 There was more chemistry between Bruce and the stuntmen than the romance between two of the characters: “Bruce had all these wonderful extras whom he’d trained and was friends with.
 Their work in the film is one of the primary reasons why it was so successful and Bruce looked so good.
 Bruce would throw a punch, and the other guy would just blast back.
 There weren’t any trampolines or stunt gear; they just took the hits.
 There’s really just one place to put the camera when you’re shooting a fight scene.
 If you’ve got two people and need to see the punch, the camera is going to go right there.
 We couldn’t move the camera very much, and we didn’t really have any place to put the camera very high or very low.
 The hits looked good from about head height, so 95 percent of the fights were staged at Bob’s eye level.”

 The heart of the matter (in case that you wondered why the camerawork was less than perfect for the fights): “We had two cameras, but often we couldn’t put the second camera where it needed to be to sell the hit.
 In a simple fight like that, it’s pretty easy to stage the cameras; you want to be in close and then farther back.
 You also need to see both men very clearly as they size each other up.
 Then, as Bruce hits Bob, we needed to frame really wide so he wasn’t driven out of the frame away.
-For the tighter shots, when Bruce was posing or we were emphasizing a hit, we probably using the zoom.
+For the tighter shots, when Bruce was posing or we were emphasizing a hit, we were probably using the zoom.
 The most important timing was in the reaction to the blow, whether it’s before or after the hit.
 If the hit itself is less than a second, it’s 12 frames there and back, so the reaction has to be on the sixth frame.
 Through that squeezed Arriflex finder, I was just seeing half of what everybody else was seeing, and it was dark.
 I could usually see if something was a good hit.”

 One of the reasons why I purchased this issue of American Cinematographer is because not only is Gil’s perspective overlooked (the photographic pun should be pardoned), but I wanted to settle a myth that seems to be part and parcel of creating publicity for a movie.
 In Lee’s case, he was presumably so fast that the camera always had to be overcranked slightly.
 Hubbs laughed and said: “I don’t recall us ever shooting at 28 or 32 frames.
 I can’t remember any discussion about trying to slow Bruce down.”